PelionIoT/mbl-docs/Docs/Update/updating_mbl.md

    this, follow the instructions above to create and install a payload containing only the rootfs component from your MBL 0.10 workarea.
-   When invoking `create-update-payload`, make sure you specify `--mbl-os-version 0.9` to create a payload that can be installed on Mbed Linux OS 0.9.
+   When invoking `create-update-payload`, make sure you specify `--mbl-os-version 0.9` to create a payload that can be installed on MBL 0.9.
    For example:
    ```
     user01@dev-machine:~$ create-update-payload --rootfs mbl-image-development --output-path /path/to/artifacts/rootfs_payload.swu --mbl-os-version 0.9
    ```